-Brian Peck is the director of the center; he also teaches international trade law and policy, global regulatory compliance and international IP law.
+Brian Peck is the Executive Director of the Center for Transnational Law and Business and Adjunct Assistant Professor of Law; he teaches international trade law and policy, global regulatory compliance and international IP law.

 In 2013, Peck was appointed by California Gov. Edmund G. Brown, Jr., to serve as deputy director in charge of international affairs and business development for the Governor's Office.
 In this capacity, he negotiated bilateral trade and investment MOUs between the state of California and Mexico, Japan and Chinese subnational governments.

 He served as senior director for intellectual property, and director of Japanese affairs at the Office of the United States Trade Representative.
 He was the lead negotiator for the IP chapters in the U.S.-Colombia, U.S.-Peru and U.S.-Panama FTAs, and led the U.S. delegation at the WTO TRIPS Council meetings.
 He also co-chaired the U.S.-Japan IT Working Group, and worked on regulatory reform initiatives for Japan's IP rights legal regime, IT, e-commerce and telecommunication sectors.
 He also led bilateral talks with several Asian countries at the WTO under the Doha Development Agenda negotiations to liberalize market access for trade in services.